gvwilson/thirdbit/src/fiction/booksters-apprentice/index.md

 recently.  "'right," she mumbled, almost toppling sideways.

 Lady Kembe's expression softened.
 "Sleep, child.
-But make certain you keep yourself warm---you will else feel as badly come evening as he does now.
-And child---thank you.
+But make certain you keep yourself warm—you will else feel as badly come evening as he does now.
+And child—thank you.
 You have been brave."

 Erileine nodded.
 She didn't feel brave.
 She felt like the world had just used her as a night jar.